PaulHex6/AutoPy/readme.md

 `AutoPy` short for Auto Python, is a tool that leverages OpenAI's language model to generate, execute, and refine Python scripts based on user prompts.
 It securely runs the generated code inside a Docker container.

+**Note:** AutoPy is currently in the initial development stage, and further refinements are coming soon.

 ## Features
 - Generate Python code based on text prompts.
 - Execute code in a Docker container for isolation.